This policy sets out how we will use and share the information that you give us.

 Unfortunately, the transmission of data over the internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee its security.
 Once we have received your data we will use strict security measures to try to protect it against loss, misuse, or unauthorised alterations.

-This policy was last updated on 26 September 2018.
+This policy was last updated May 2019.